 However, the building was in no way clearly defined by the houses in the neighborhood, which is a good sign that the inhabitants lived peacefully together in their community.
 Nor did the entire city have any protective walls, as the Minoan fleet offers the safety.

-20 yards north of the ‘Palace’ is a shrine.
+20 yards (ca. 18 m) north of the ‘Palace’ is a shrine.
 It is easily visible through the sloping path, paved with a complex pattern of evenly tuned stones.
 The Shrine itself, three steps high, is a small room with a bar for cult objects.
-Here a series of terracotta goddesses with raised arms were excavated, as well as snake totems, double axes and other cult objects, which are now to be seen in the Archaeological Museum of Heraklion.
+Here a series of terracotta goddesses with raised arms were excavated, as well as snake totems, double axes and other cult objects, which are now to be seen in the Archeological Museum of Heraklion.

 If you drive from Aghios Nikolaos on the highway to Ierapetra, you will see the excavation site on the right near the road, just a short distance before you reach the southern tip of the Gulf of Mirabellou.